css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 Hook location feature gives you control over the location of outputting the CSS/JS code.
 This is useful in case overriding another plugins' CSS is required.
 Also sometimes its better to put your JS code in the footer to avoid slowing down your page load.

 = I received a weird error, what do I do now? =
 Due to the overwhelming amount of emails we get for users requesting support for our CJT plugins, we cannot provide support for the CJT Free plugin (hosted here on WordPress.org) at this stage unfortunately.
-If you wish to receive priority support, please visit our CJT website and [purchase a license for any of our plugins](http://css-javascript-toolbox.com/pricing).
+If you wish to receive priority support, please visit our CJT website and [purchase a license for any of our products](http://css-javascript-toolbox.com/pricing).

 == Screenshots ==

-1. Code Block
+1. Add your code, then assign where it goes
-2. Create code blocks
+2. Create New Code Block dialog box
-3. Blocks List
-4. Editor Syntax Highlights and Error Checker
-5. Code Auto Completion and Code Snippets Extension
-6. Editing Tools
-7. Save Load Code Tools
+3. Master Admin Toolbar at top, and minimised Code Blocks below
+4. Change editor language for syntax highlighting and error checking
-8. Assigning Wordpress Pages
+5. Assigning WordPress Pages and sub-pages
-9. Assigning Wordpress Posts
+6. Assigning WordPress Posts
-10. Assigning Custom Posts
+7. Assigning Custom Posts
-11. Assigning Categories
+8. Assigning Categories and sub-categories
-12. Auxiliary Assignments
+9. Auxiliary Assignments
-13. Advanced Assignment (URLs and Regular Expressions)
+10. Advanced Assignments (URLs and Regular Expressions)
-14. Change State Batch Tools
+11. Change State batch tools
-15. Change Location/Hook Batch Tools
+12. Change Location/Hook batch tools
-16. Delete and Backup Tools
+13. Delete and Backup Tools
-17. Block Code-Files Manager Form
-18. Hide/Show Assignment Panel window
-19. Single Window Full Screen Mode
-20. Change Editor Theme
-21. Templates Manager Form
-22. Templates Lookup Form
+14. Code-Files management form (within each Code Block)
+15. Templates Manager form to store all of your Code Templates
+16. Templates Lookup form to embed or link Code Templates to Code Blocks
-23. Insert Block Shortcode via TinyMCE Button
+17. Insert Code Block shortcodes via TinyMCE button
-24. Create Metabox Block At Edit post Level
+18. Metabox Code Block at the Edit Page/Post level
-25. Blocks Screenshor by creating Backup from all existing Code Blocks
+19. Create backups of all your existing Code Blocks
-26. Block Revisions Dialog
-27. Block Info Dialog
+20. Create/Restore Code Block revisions
+21. See Code Block information at a glance

 == Changelog ==
 = 8.0 =
-* Show premium extensins list in Dashboard Widget instead of Scripts Packages
+* Show premium extensions list in Dashboard Widget instead of Scripts Packages
 * Framework update that makes CJT functionality more extendable
 * Remove: Editor Toolbox Buttons and Block File, Edit and View menu as it now presented in separated extension
 * Remove: Editor Themes Switcher list as it now presented in separated extension
 * Remove: Import and Export Tools as it not presented in separated extension
-* Fix: Conflict with other Themes like X Theme
+* Fix: Conflict with other themes like X Theme

 = 7.2 =
 * Fix: Block Code file name moving away when open/close Block metabox